QR5.5.3 Spin Spreads

 QR5.4.6 Black Holes

-One of the strangest predictions of general relativity is that if a large body collapses under its own gravity, nothing can stop it becoming a black hole, a region of space with gravity so strong that even light can’t escape it.
+One of the strangest predictions of general relativity is that if a large body collapses under its own gravity, nothing can stop it becoming a black hole, a region of space with gravity so strong that even light can’t escape.
 Astronomers have discovered that nearly every super-massive galaxy, including our own, has a black hole at its center.

 Figure 5.11.
 A black hole